emiljino/XGBoost_OD_TBBE/XGBoost_ModelTraining/README.md

 2. XGBRepTraining.ipynb

-   The preprocessing and iterative training of the replicated agent, trained on data generated from BBE and in the same process as [Terawongs] original model.
+   The preprocessing and training of the replicated agent, trained on data generated from BBE and in the same process as [Terawongs] original model.

 3. StatTestXGB1.ipynb
    StatTestXGB2.ipynb